March is SUDC Awareness Month

 The SUDC Foundation is leading efforts to raise awareness of SUDC around the world.

-This nationwide effort began in 2015, inspired by Drew Joseph Boswell and the Boswell family.
+This global effort began in 2015, inspired by Drew Joseph Boswell and the Boswell family.
 The Boswell family successfully advocated for the first statewide proclamation declaring March as SUDC Awareness Month in the State of Louisiana in 2015 which was signed by former Governor Bobby Jindal.

 Below, you’ll find a full list of activities and ways to get involved.